 World of Motion was an EPCOT Center opening day attraction that lasted until January 2, 1996, when it closed to make way for Test Track, a thrill ride, which opened in 1999 after numerous delays.
 The World of Motion building was shaped like a giant silver wheel (Test Track makes use of this same main building with some clutter added for good measure) and it featured an Omnimover attraction wherein the vehicles traveled through an educational, yet comical, look at the evolution of transportation.

-Unlike Journey into Imagination (check out the Journey into Imagination Vintage Photos post), I don’t have quite the same vivid memories of World of Motion.
-I remember the view out into Future World as the ride began, and a few other scenes (the Sea Serpent and Traffic Jam come to mind), but those are only bits and pieces.
-Most of my current “memories” of World of Motion come from the fan-made videos I’ve watched as an adult.
+Unlike Journey into Imagination (check out the Journey into Imagination Vintage Photos post), I don’t have quite the same super-vivid memories of World of Motion.
+I remember the view out into Future World as the ride began, and several other scenes (the Sea Serpent and Traffic Jam come to mind), but I don’t have a crystal clear memory of the entire ride-through.
+(Still, much better memory than of Horizons!)

 As mentioned above, World of Motion closed in 1996 to be replaced by Test Track.
 This occurred, purportedly, because Epcot was deemed to be lacking in the thrills department, and had too many elaborate, lengthy, and slow-moving Audio Animatronics-based attractions.
 While it’s not clear to me whether this explanation accurately reflects the behind-the-scenes discussions regarding Epcot, it’s certainly plausible.
 Epcot certainly skewed towards slow-moving, long, and high-quality “edutainment.”